markdoc/docs/examples/simple-nextjs/README.md

-# Markdoc boilerplate for documentation websites
+# Next.js example

-This is a boilerplate for a documentation website using Markdoc and Next.js.
+> This is a boilerplate for a creating a documentation website using Markdoc and Next.js.

 ## Getting Started